George Byers (boxer): Rivalry With Frank Childs

 Byers fought Frank Childs for the world colored heavyweight title on 14 September 1898 at the Lenox Athletic Club in New York City, winning on points in a 20-round bout.
 Childs continued to claim the title during Byers' reign, and fought former colored heavyweight champ Bob Armstrong on 4 March 1899 in Cincinnati, Ohio, in a fight announced as being for the title.

 Byers next fought Childs, who was billing himself as the "black heavyweight title" holder, on 16 March at the Star Athletic Club in Chicago.
 Byers had put his colored heavyweight title on the line and emerged victorious, winning a decision in a six-round contest.

 One year later, on 16 March 1901, Byers lost his title to Childs when the ex-champ KO-ed him in the 17th round of a 20-round title bout.
 They never fought again.

 Record

 Byers racked up a record of 20 wins (17 by knock out) against seven losses (knocked out four times) and 20 draws.

 Legacy & Honors

 In 2020 award-winning author Mark Allen Baker published the first comprehensive account of The World Colored Heavyweight Championship, 1876-1937, with McFarland & Company, a leading independent publisher of academic & nonfiction books.
 This history traces the advent and demise of the Championship, the stories of the talented professional athletes who won it, and the demarcation of the color line both in and out of the ring.

 For decades the World Colored Heavyweight Championship was a useful tool to combat racial oppression-the existence of the title a leverage mechanism, or tool, used as a technique to counter a social element, “drawing the color line.”

+Death

+Byers died in Boston City Hospital, either of pneumonia or a heart attack depending on conflicting reports, in 1937.